JetBrains/defender_performance_tool/README.md

 - Listens to `Microsoft-Antimalware-Engine/StreamScanRequestTask/Stop` ETW events
 - Displays scan durations per process in a stacked bar chart
+- Interactive treemap of where scan time went
+- Exclusion manager
-- Drag and drop snapshots onto the window to analyse the dropped items
+- Drag and drop snapshots onto the window to analyse the dropped items, or open them via the "Open ETL Recording…" button
 - CSV export when more than one snapshot is dragged to the window
-- Interactive treemap of where scan time went: right-click a tile to copy its path, open it in Explorer, add it to the Defender exclusion list, or zoom in/out (double-click also zooms).
-  Hovering highlights tiles and pauses live updates (orange frame) so the view stays stable

 ## Lightweight CPU-time TUI